Calories are king when it comes to weight loss.

 Many women on low-calorie diets find that after initially losing weight at a good rate, they quickly hit a plateau.
 When you’re already eating 1,200 calories per day, where do you go next?

-Eating too little can slow your metabolism.
+Going overboard with cutting calories can slow your metabolism.
 Drastic changes in calorie consumption can also negatively affect your thyroid, adrenal glands, and many hormones.

 Science is on our side here, too.
 A study of people on a 1,200 calorie diet noticed increased levels of cortisol among the dieters.
 Cortisol is the stress hormone that is partially responsible for increases in body fat – especially stubborn stomach fat.